FK Leotar

 FK Leotar (ФК Леотар), commonly known as Leotar Trebinje or simply Leotar, is a professional football club based in the city of Trebinje that is situated in southern Bosnia and Herzegovina.
 Founded in 1925 and named after the mountain located just north of the city, the club's home ground is the 8,550-seater Stadion Police.

-They currently play in the Premier League of Bosnia and Herzegovina, the first-tier competition in Bosnia and Herzegovina.
+They currently play in the First League of the Republika Srpska, the second-tier competition in Bosnia and Herzegovina.

 Founded in 1925, Leotar was a member of the First League of the Republika Srpska after the 1992–95 Bosnian War, winning its final season before integration in the 2001–02 season.
 In its first season in the Premier League of Bosnia and Herzegovina, Leotar won its only national championship and qualified for the UEFA Champions League.

 History

 Yugoslavia

 Founded in 1925 in the Kingdom of Serbs, Croats and Slovenes, the club served as a training ground for many players who went on to enjoy notable careers elsewhere.
 Leotar never managed to gain promotion to the Yugoslav First League.